sosueme99/robobarista/README.md

 ## Installing the coffee app

+This will launch an AWS CloudFormation stackset.

+The stackset will create an API Gateway HTTP Api endpoint with the same name as the stack you create.

+It will also create a Lambda function and a DynamoDb table both called **robobarista**

 In your local dev folder clone the repository.
 This will create a new folder call robobarista.